-Here at PF Jones we have invested in over £500,000 in diagnosis and test equipment to be at the fore front of modern technology.
-We also have highly skilled diesel technicians so if there is doubt within the diagnosis we can also have a good idea of what is causing the fault on your vehicle.
+Here at PF Jones we have invested over £500,000 in diagnosis and test equipment to be at the fore front of modern diesel fuel system technology.
+We also have highly skilled diesel technicians so if there is doubt with the diagnosis we will also have a fairly good idea of what is causing the fault on your vehicle.

-Below is a trouble shooting chart that should guide you to what has gone faulty on your vehicle.
+Below is a trouble shooting chart that should guide you to what has potential causes of faults on your vehicle.

 |Probable Cause||Engine not starting||Hard to start engine||Runs rough at lower RPM||Lack of power||Diesel knock / pinking||Black smoke||White smoke||Blue smoke|

 |Low fuel pressure||X||X||X||X||X||X|

 |Low cranking speed – flat battery||X||X|

 |Glow plugs or Glow Plug relay faulty||X||X||X|